 Invest a few minutes a day engaging your dog in a brain game and reap the rewards of a contented dog.

 </p><br /><p><strong>Please include attribution to PracticalPaw.com with this graphic.</strong></p><br /><p><a href=’https://www.practicalpaw.com/brain-games-for-dogs/’><img src=’https://www.practicalpaw.com/wp-content/uploads/Brain-games-for-dogs-infographic.jpg’ alt=’Brain games for dogs’ width=’800′ border=’0′ /></a></p><br /><p><br />

 Introducing Brain Games for the First Time

-It’s essential that you set your dog up for success.
+It’s essential that you teach your dog how to play each puzzle and set your dog up for success.
 Learning any new skill is difficult and can be both confusing and frustrating.